Skip to main content

 OMMA’s Executive Director is the chief executive and administrative officer managing OMMA’s operations and staff.
 The Governor appoints, and the Oklahoma State Senate confirms, OMMA's Executive Director.

-The Executive Leadership Team includes a Director of Administration, Chief of Staff, Chief Regulatory Officer, Chief Financial Officer, General Counsel, Chief Operations Officer, Chief Science Officer and Chief Communications Officer.
+The Executive Leadership Team includes a Director of Administration, Chief of Staff, Chief Compliance and Enforcement Officer, Chief Financial Officer, General Counsel, Chief Operations Officer, Chief Science Officer and Chief Communications Officer.

 Funding and Budget

 SQ 788 authorized a 7% excise tax on retail sales of medical marijuana and medical marijuana products – sales from dispensaries to patients.
-It also authorized OMMA to collect fees for license applications.
+It also authorized the state government to collect license application fees and fines.

 OMMA’s budget includes expenses on personnel, contracts, equipment, supplies and more.
 Contract expenses include licensing software and services from other state agencies.